hcomet/cydWeeWX/cydWeeWX/README.md

    <u>**NOTE:**</u> If newer versions of a library are available then only use new subversions not new major versions.

-6. Download the latest firmware release from <https://github.com/hcomet/cydWeeWX/releases>
+6. Download the latest source code release from <https://github.com/hcomet/cydWeeWX/releases>
   <u>**NOTE:**</u> After extracting the release to your file system open the ***cydWeeWX.ino*** file in the Arduino IDE.
 This will open the full set of source files in the IDE.
 Now configure the firmware before building it.

 ### Configure Firmware in the ***cydWeeWXDefines.h*** file